alanmicah/visiontest/README.md

 ## Next Steps

-To a more broader range of acceptable hand gestures to be detected as drinking, be able to recognise the hand gesture and detect if a drinking object is in frame and finally whether or not a face is in frame.
+To detect a broader range of acceptable hand gestures to be detected as drinking, be able to recognise the hand gesture and detect if a drinking object is in frame and finally whether or not a face is in frame.

 A specifically trained model that can recognise all these motions together as drinking would be ideal.